Oral, Vaginal, and Stool Microbial Signatures in Patients With Endometriosis as Potential Diagnostic Non-Invasive Biomarkers

 Endometriosis, a complex and chronic inflammatory disease in women, has been shown by many studies to be associated with distinct microbial communities different to those of women without endometriosis.
 However, this has typically been investigated from a single body site.
 The role of the microbiome in the development of endometriosis is unknown.

-In this new study, Hicks et al (2024) aimed to identify a microbial signature specific to endometriosis by assessing the taxonomic and compositional differences between the microbiota in the mouth, gut and, vagina of patients with and without endometriosis and healthy controls.
+In a new study, Hicks et al (2024) aimed to identify a microbial signature specific to endometriosis by assessing the taxonomic and compositional differences between the microbiota in the mouth, gut and, vagina of patients with and without endometriosis and healthy controls.

 The Ramaciotti Centre’s Amplicon team were given samples of DNA extracted from the patient swabs.
 We performed Illumina 16S Metagenomic Sequencing Library Preparation, amplifying the V3–V4 hypervariable region of the 16S rRNA gene, followed by sequencing on a MiSeq (using the MiSeq v3 reagent kit and a 2 × 300 bp paired-end run).